richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

     snowplow/tracker/examples

-Before running these HTML pages, you will make sure to update the `{{ACCOUNT}}` to your SnowPlow-supplied account ID; if you are using a self-hosted `snowplow.js`, then update that in the HTML files too.
+Before running these HTML pages, you will make sure to update the `{{CLOUDFRONT DOMAIN}}` to your SnowPlow-supplied Cloudfront domain; if you are using a self-hosted `snowplow.js`, then update that in the HTML files too.

 We recommend using Chrome's [Developer Tools] [chrome-dev-tools] or [Firebug] [firebug] for Firefox to check that SnowPlow's JavaScript tracking is working correctly.
 Here is what Chrome's Network panel looks like after loading the page and clicking each button once:

 ![network-pane] [network-pane]

-Note the three successful (status code 200) `GET`s to `ice.png`.
+Note the three successful (status code 200) `GET`s to `i.gif`.
 The first of these was triggered by the page load, and then there is one `GET` each for the two user actions (button clicks) that we're tracking.
 If you have any problems getting this to run, please [contact] [contact] the **SnowPlow Analytics** team.

 ### Confirming that SnowPlow is logging correctly